Abbreviated Body of Theory

 Recognizing Sensory-Motor Amnesia

 Thomas Hanna coined a term to refer to this state of potentiation: "sensory-motor amnesia" (SMA).
-SMA may form after injury (as persistent guarding-reaction behavior) or after long-term stress ("nervous tension").
-The term "amnesia" is used because the person is usually unaware of the event to which they are still responding (long after it is past -- a past injury or stressful situation); in fact, they are usually unaware that they are responding to anything at all.
-They are usually aware only that they hurt or that their movements are restricted -- often, they think, by tissue damage or adhesions.
-Even if they have some recollection of the precipitating event or condition, their recollection is mental; their recollection of how the event (and their reaction to it) felt is cloaked behind the amnesia.
+SMA often forms after injury (as persistent guarding-reaction behavior and tension) or after long-term stress (emotional "nervous tension").
+The term "amnesia" is used because the person is usually unaware of the event to which they are still tightening up (long after the event of injury is past.
+They are usually aware only that they hurt or that their movements are restricted -- often, they mistakenl think, by tissue damage or adhesions.
+Even if they have some recollection of the event of injury, their recollection is superficial, cloaked behind the amnesia.
 They have never fully recovered from it.

 The stage is set for SMA when the person fails to end their self-guarding behaviors after the injured area has healed or the stressful situation has passed.
 As the self-guarding reaction persists, it becomes so familiar to the person that they cease to notice it.
 The associated tensions become automatic.
 In a state of un-awareness and automatic guarding, they use muscles inappropriate to a movement to help the affected muscles, whose job it ordinarily is to do the movement.
-This kind of movement behavior sacrifices coordination and grace and instead adds undue effort to movement -- a feeling something like trying to understand a poorly expressed idea or working with buggy software.
+This kind of movement behavior sacrifices coordination and grace for a sense of safety of the injured part.
+The tension adds undue effort to movement -- "one foot on the accelerator, one foot on the brake".

-SMA is, therefore, a functional disorder that causes pain and distorts or restricts movement without any organic lesion being present.
+SMA is, therefore, a residue of injury that causes pain and distorts or restricts movement long after tissue healing has occurred.

 People who have never developed much bodily feeling or coordination are particularly susceptible to SMA, as are people with complicated and resistant personality structures (who hold much nervous tension).